 Snapshots of Black and White Disparities in Income, Wealth, Savings and More

-Racial disparities have always existed when it comes to finances.
-February is Black History Month, so our researchers updated their compilation of the most readily available data on income, wealth, savings, employment and credit to provide snapshots of economic inequality between Black and white households.
-Here’s what we found.
+Racial disparities have always existed with finances.
+With February being Black History Month, LendingTree researchers updated their compilation of data on income, wealth, savings, employment and credit to provide snapshots of Black and white economic inequality.

 Snapshots by type